Miragon/miranum-docs/docs/components/miranum-ide/miranum-deployment.md

 ![Miranum Deployment Diagram](static/img/miranum-deployment.png)

+## Java 11 and Spring Boot 2 support

+Miranum Deployment supports Spring Boot 2 (and Java 11) until version 0.2.x.
+With version 0.3.0 the support for Spring Boot 2 (and Java 11) will be dropped.

 ## Usage

 We provide Spring Boot starters for the Miranum Deployment Server and the Miranum Deployment Receiver.